rajan-chari/yara-playground/docs/troubleshooting/ros-specific.md

-# ROS-Specific Troubleshooting
+# ROS-Specific Troubleshooting for Sailing Robotics

-This guide focuses on issues specific to ROS Noetic installation, configuration, and operation.
+This guide focuses on issues specific to ROS Noetic installation, configuration, and operation in the Yara_OVE experimental playground for autonomous sailing robotics.

 ## ROS Installation Issues